-You can get your soluble-fiber intake from foods such as avocados, legumes, blackberries and flaxseeds.
-Additionally, 1 gram dosage of glucomannan is a great fibre supplement and a 1 gram dosage, three times a day, will help to provide your body with soluble fibre.
+You can get your soluble-fiber intake from foods such as avocados, legumes, blackberries, and flaxseeds.
+Additionally, a gram dosage of glucomannan is a great fiber supplement and a 1 gram dosage, three times a day, will help to provide your body with soluble fiber.

 Get enough quality sleep

 As important as sleep is to our health, not enough of us are getting it, with the CDC revealing that 1 in 3 adults are not getting enough sleep on a regular basis (4).
 It is important for us to be getting at least 7 to 8 hours of quality sleep every night.